040mag/test2/README.md

 # test2
-This is a test project in Git
+This is a test Project in Git.
+I will teach my brother this later.